weaviate/weaviate-io/developers/weaviate/client-libraries/index.md

 - [Java](/developers/weaviate/client-libraries/java.md)

 :::note Don't see your preferred language?
-If you want to contribute one or request for us to work on a particualar client, please let us know on [Slack](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw)
+If you want to contribute one or request for us to work on a particular client, please let us know on [Slack](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw)
 :::

 import ClientCapabilitiesOverview from '/_includes/client.capabilities.mdx'